kamshory/ZKLibrary/README.md

 ```php
 connect([$ip[, $port]])
 ```
 Function to make connection to the device.
-If ip address and port is not defined yet, this function must take it.
+If IP address and port is not defined yet, this function must take it.
 Else, this function return FALSE and does not make any connection.
 ### Parameters
 $ip